InvoxiPlayGames/x360-research/homebrew/xebuild/freeboot-like_patches.md

 the keyvault.
 The latter of these patches forces a value at 0x74 to always be 1.
 (TODO: Look into what this actually is doing.)

-### Patch Media ID check?
+### Patch XGD2/DVD Media ID check

 `0x24D58` = `38600001 4E800020`

-Replaces a function that is called by HvxImageTransformImageKey and HvxCreateImageMapping to always return 1.
-Seems to be related to the DVD auth media ID.
+Replaces a function that is called by HvxImageTransformImageKey and HvxCreateImageMapping related to XGD2 Media ID to always return 1.

 ### Patch FCRT hash check

 `0x264F0` = `38600001`

-Replaces a branch to a hash checking function (?) within a HvxDvdAuthFcrt subroutine to always return true.
+Replaces a branch to a PKCS#1 verification within a HvxDvdAuthFcrt subroutine to always return true.

 ### XEX key derivation patch shellcode

 `0x29B08` = shellcode

 TODO.
-Looks to be to allow devkit XEXs to decrypt.
+Looks to be to allow devkit XEXs to decrypt, if the XEX signature check fails it will attempt to decrypt it with the devkit XEX2 AES key stored at 0xF0 by one of the patches above.

 ### HvxImageTransformImageKey protected flag check patch